 TAA Administrative Council

-Madeline Bridges is Associate Dean of Academic Studies at Belmont University’s School of Music, where she teaches music education and serves as director of the Nashville Children’s Choir program.
+Madeline Bridges is professor of music in the School of Music at Belmont University, where she teaches music education and serves as director of the Nashville Children’s Choir program.
 Her degrees include a B.M. in piano performance from Shorter College in Rome, Georgia; an M. Mus.
 Ed. from George Peabody College of Education at Vanderbilt University; and an Ed.D. in music education from the University of Alabama.
 Bridges has taught music and music education in classrooms from kindergarten through the graduate level and is past president of both the Tennessee Music Educators Association and the International Board of Directors of Choristers Guild.
-She is a member of the Tennessee Music Education Association Hall of Fame.
-In 2014, she received the Lifetime Achievement Award from the Tennessee Chapter of American Choral Directors Association.
+She is a member of the Tennessee Music Education Association Hall of Fame and a recipient of the Lifetime Achievement Award from the Tennessee Chapter of American Choral Directors Association.
 For fifteen years, Bridges served as associate dean for academic studies of the Belmont School of Music.

 E. Frank Bluestein

 Managing Director/Theatre Director

 E. Frank Bluestein is the 1996-1997 Disney National Performing Arts Teacher of the Year and the 1994 Tennessee Teacher of the Year.
 USA Today named Bluestein as one of the top forty teachers in the United States in 1998.
 Until his retirement last year, he served as chairman of the Germantown High School Fine Arts Department and as executive producer for the school’s three-million-dollar, Emmy Award-winning television studio.
 Bluestein is a past winner of the American Theatre Association’s John C. Barner Award and has served as an arts advisory panelist for numerous organizations, including the National Endowment for the Arts and the Tennessee Arts Commission.
 He spent several years as director of shows at Opryland, USA, and most recently wrote and directed the national touring production of Beale Street Saturday Night starring blues legend Joyce Cobb.
 In 2013, Bluestein was inducted into the Educational Theatre Association’s Hall of Fame in Minneapolis.